Zinc in the Diet: Functions, Benefits and Key Fact

 - Zinc in Food and Supplements

-- How Much Zinc Do You Need Daily and What Are the Symptoms of a Deficiency?
+- How Much Zinc Do You Need Daily and What Are the Symptoms of Deficiency?

 - Conclusion